 FSU at WCCCD is located on the campus of Wayne County Community College District's Mary Ellen Stempfle University Center, 19305 Vernier Road, Harper Woods, MI 48225.

 The Wayne County Community College District Police (WCCCD) is responsible for campus safety at this location.

-Police Authority at 313-496-2800
+- Dial 911 for any emergency - Police Authority at 313-496-2800